tonyjzhou/subtitle-adjuster/README.md

     * ~~When no output path provided, it will be defaulted to the same path of the original file~~
     * ~~Backup the original srt file and update the original srt file with the new time~~
 * ~~Provide a way quit~~
+* ~~Remove the unnecessary step to provide a new path; always default to the current path of the original srt file~~